hypernova-developer/Jenny/README.md

 Jenny is a lightweight, local-first system assistant and developer utility designed for performance-focused users.
 It provides deep hardware insights and automates routine system maintenance directly from the terminal interface.

-- **Current Version:** 7.1.6-LTS
+- **Current Version:** 7.2.1-LTS

 ---

-## Release Notes for JTK v7.1.6-LTS
+## Release Notes for JTK v7.2.1-LTS

-**Compatibility**: Jenny is compatible with Linux distributions starting from this release.
+**Compatibility**: Jenny is being mroe compatible with Linux distributions at this release.
 The features on the Linux side will be less problematic in time with the next long-term support release.

 ---